Harlan and Hollingsworth: Postwar

-In 1866 Elijah Hollingsworth died in a shipyard accident.
+In 1866, Elijah Hollingsworth died in a shipyard accident.
 His death greatly affected Samuel Harlan, so that shortly thereafter the partnership was dissolved and the enterprise incorporated as The Harlan & Hollingsworth Company.
 Harlan & Hollingsworth thrived despite competition from Jackson & Sharp and other Wilmington yards, in part because of their diversified production of railroad car building and shipbuilding.
-However, the Panic of 1873 and the death of Charles Morgan (their largest customer) induced the company to undertake government contracts again.
-These included the construction of the sloop Ranger and the long (16 year) construction of the "New Navy monitor USS Amphitrite (BM-2).
+However, the Panic of 1873 and the death of Charles Morgan, their largest customer, induced the company to seek government contracts again.
+These included the construction of the sloop Ranger and the 16-year construction of the "New Navy monitor USS Amphitrite (BM-2).
 Despite this experience Harlan & Hollingsworth constructed three more torpedo boat destroyers for the Navy, the Stringham, Hull, and Hopkins.

 Other notable vessels built by Harlan & Hollingsworth include Mischief, winner of the fourth America's Cup in 1881.
 Another notable vessel they built in 1887 was the Yampa, which lead to other ships built for the German Emperor William II.

+Important clients included Elbridge Thomas Gerry who commissioned the SY Electra in 1884 and William Astor who commissioned the SY Nourmahal in the same year.
+In 1885 William Vanderbilt commissioned the SY Alva (designed by St Clare John Byrne).

-The company followed Jackson & Sharp into narrow gauge car building, but were not in the forefront of steel car construction.
+The company followed Jackson & Sharp into narrow-gauge railcar building, but were not in the forefront of steel car construction.
 In the 1880s orders for ferries and coastal steamships started picking up again, so much that by the end of the 19th century, the company was the largest employer in Wilmington.
-In 1896-1897 they built the Catawissa; it was listed on the National Register of Historic Places in 1996.
+In 1896 and 1897, they built the Catawissa; it was listed on the National Register of Historic Places in 1996.
+In 1898 they built the 1448 ton steam yacht 'Niagara', designed by W.G.
+Shackford, for wealthy client Howard Gould.
+This was put to use by the US Navy in both world wars.

 Also on the National Register is the Rosinco, built by Harlan and Hollingsworth in 1916.

 Bethlehem Steel era

-On December 10, 1904, the company was acquired by Bethlehem Steel and operated as part of their shipbuilding division.
-The name changed from Harlan & Hollingsworth to the Harlan Plant of Bethlehem Steel.
-With 153,810 dead weight tons of steel merchant ships produced for the United States Shipping Board, Bethlehem Wilmington was a mid-field player in the World War I shipping boom.
-The shipyard closed in 1926, although it was reopened for a time during the Second World War and part of the shipyard was used by the Dravo Corporation until 1964.
+On December 10, 1904, the company was acquired by Bethlehem Steel, which operated it as a division called the Harlan Plant and later, Bethlehem Wilmington.
+It was a mid-range player in the World War I shipping boom, producing 153,810 dead weight tons of steel merchant ships produced for the United States Shipping Board.
+The shipyard closed in 1926, although it was reopened for a time during World War II and part of the shipyard was used by the Dravo Corporation until 1964.
 Railcars were built on the site until 1940, and parts for railroad cars until 1944.
 Most of the company's buildings have been demolished for new development, but the office building survives and was added to the National Register of Historic Places in 1979.